Borden Rimrock BRMXD,benchrest,30BR,6PPC,

 For many years I used to shoot guns and compete in Benchrest shooting.
-I give that all up some 20 years ago and thought I was done with this all and I would never do this again, sold my Benchrest gun and all the equipment that one use to shoot, from primer pocket cleaner to front rest and bag .
-As you know you shut never say never because you never know what is in the future.
+I gave that all up some 20 years ago and thought I was done with this all.
+I would never do this again.
+I sold my Benchrest guns and all the equipment I used to shoot, from primer pocket cleaner to front rest and bag.

-After shooting the old Stolle for a few months I decided that I like to have a new riffle with the latest technology and stock made out of wood like Roy Hunter and Leonard.
-After some looking around I found a used riffle here in Iceland with Borden Rimrock action and Roy Hunter stock.
-After a few phone conversation with the owner we agreed on the price and I had a few days to think about if I would jump on his offer.
-Well if you think to long you are going to loose, as I did, I called one night and told the guy I like to go a head but he told ma he had just sold it.
-Since he sold It I had to look for a different solution, I started to look for a new action and in the end I bought a new Borden Rimrock BRMXD 1470 D action with Jewel trigger.https://bordenrifles.com/
+After shooting the old Stolle for a few months, I decided that I like to have a new rifle with the latest technology and stock made out of wood like Roy Hunter and Leonard.
+After some research, I found a used rifle here in Iceland with Borden Rimrock action and Roy Hunter stock.
+After a few phone conversations with the seller, we agreed on the price.
+I had a few days to think if I would jump on his offer.
+A few days later I contacted him to take the offer, he told me he had just sold it.
+A different solution had to be found.

 I ended up buying Epoxy and Carbon fiber from Easy Composite in England. http://www.easycomposites.co.uk/#!/

-The fist shoot was on a different paper ( just to sight the rifle in) and then I shoot 6 groups.
-The top 3 groups are shoot with the stock firmly on the shoulder and with a little force against the front stop.
-The group bottom right is shoot after cleaning and the bullet out of the group is the first shoot.
+The fist shoot was on a different paper ( just to sight the rifle in) and then I shot 6 groups.
+The top 3 groups are shot with the stock firmly on the shoulder and with a little force against the front stop.
+The group bottom right is shot after cleaning and the bullet out of the group is the first shoot.

-The two group on the bottom left is shoot free recoil.
+The two groups on the bottom left are shot free recoil.